hack-technicolor/hack-technicolor/docs/Recovery.md

 If you have no shell access, but you have the possibility to run a formware upgrade (for example via web interface, AutoFlashGUI or CWMP) as previously stated, a switchover will be executed automatically at the end of the process.

-If none of the above options are viable in your situation, unfortunately you must opt for failboot instead.
+If none of the above options are viable in your situation, unfortunately you must opt for Bootfail instead.

-#### Failboot
+### Bootfail Procedure

-Failboot comes handy whenever you are locked out from your gateway and you want to forcefully boot the passive bank for any reason.
+Bootfail comes handy whenever you are locked out from your gateway and you want to forcefully boot the passive bank for any reason.
-For example on a Telstra Frontier gateway with v17.2.0261-820-RA loaded, it may be possible to trigger a failboot and boot the old Type 2 16.3 image, which could be still there from into the previous bank by using the timed reset method, and then proceed with the usual rooting guides.
+For example on a Telstra Frontier gateway with v17.2.0261-820-RA loaded, it may be possible to trigger a Bootfail and boot the old Type 2 16.3 image, which could be still there from the previous bank by using the timed reset method, and then proceeding with the usual rooting guides.

-Here you find some alternative ways of triggering a failboot (again, it is a triple boot failure on the active bank).
-It is really simpler to success if you meanwhile read bootlogs from serial console where you see bootloader messages about each failed attempt.
+Here you find some alternative ways of triggering a Bootfail (again, it is a triple boot failure on the active bank).
+It is really simpler to success if you meanwhile read bootlogs from serial console where you see Bootfail messages about each failed attempt.
 Pick your poison.

 #### Timed button action